Rozapz/World_Weather_Analysis/README.md

 ![Customer Rout in South Africa](/Vacation_Itinerary/WeatherPy_travel_map.PNG)

-FYI, ZA is an abbreviation of the Dutch name for the South African country: Zuid-Afrika.
+FYI, ZA is an abbreviation of the Dutch name for the South African country: Zuid-Afrika, interesting!.